seegno/SeegnoBootstrapBundle/README.md

  * **submenu**: The key of another menu to render it as menu item children.
  * **roles**: An array of roles setted as an extra parameter that check if the users has access to certain menu item.

+The `twig template` included also have some extras:

+ * **include**: The template location setted as an extra parameter, i.e., `SeegnoBootstrapBundle:Example:menuitem.html.twig`

 ### Pagination

 Pagination takes advantage of [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) and we suggest you to use it in case you need to paginate something.